seisman/academic-homepage/content/project/inner-core-boundary.md

 caption = ""
 +++

+The Earth's solid inner core grows from the solidification of the liquid outer core.
+The solidification process releases latent heat and expels light elements, providing driving forces for the outer core convection and the geodynamo which generates the Earth's magnetic field.
-The fine scale structure of the Earth's inner core boundary is important for our understanding of the Earth.
+Thus, the information of the Earth's inner core boundary is important for our understanding of the thermo-compositional state of the Earth's core.